SohanPatchigolla/Music-Recommendation-Application-using-ML/README.md

   The model uses K Means algorithm to cluster similar songs based on numerous song fearures.

   This Project contains extensive data analysis to find the best features while training the model.

-  I used univariate and bivariate analysis to find the corelation between features and what affects the similarity between songs.
+  Here, I use univariate and bivariate analysis to find the corelation between features and what affects the similarity between songs.

   ![image](https://user-images.githubusercontent.com/70202348/173811955-cbc725d2-062c-4f4b-9a1e-217e6bb26e35.png)